AI Operations Weekly | Systems & Security | April 2026

 The agent does not crash.
 The uptime monitor stays green.
 But outputs quietly degrade, costs silently balloon, and security posture slowly develops holes.
 By the time anyone notices—usually because a client surfaces a problem—the damage has been accumulating for months.

 This is not a bug in a specific platform.
 It is a structural property of how AI agents exist in the real world.
 Model providers push updates.
 API vendors change their specifications.
 Third-party integrations shift their payload formats.
 The underlying LLMs drift in behavior between versions.
 Each of these changes is, individually, small.
-Cumulatively, over weeks and months, they erode the gap between what an agent was deployed to do and what it is actually doing.
+Cumulatively, over weeks and months, they erode the gap between what an agent was built to do and what it is actually doing.

 Fortune 500 companies discovered this pattern in 2019 and solved it with dedicated operations teams.
 Small businesses are discovering it now, the hard way, with no one to call.